firstneverrest/Weather-app-Node.js/README.md

 - then, in index.hbs file, you can use {{DATA}} to display data as a prop from app.js

 Tips: you can delete the html files in public folder and create new html files in views folder like index.html -> index.hbs.

+## Put header and footer in template
+create partial folder and use `hbs.registerPartial(partialsPath);` to set as a partial template.
+In the partial folder, create header.hbs or other name and include {{>header}} in hbs file to use partial template.

+Tip: add -e js,hbs after nodemon command to make nodemon restart when hbs change like js file.

 ## Dependencies
 - postman-request - help node.js send HTTP request